Astalaseven/twitter-rss/README.md

 Gunicorn will launch a webserver that can be used to create new feeds, and launch a script to update the feeds.

 Supervisor is set to check all scripts are running or if needed relaunch them.
+Ubuntu should automatically launch it on startup.

 ### Creating a feed